HaiDaRxRoNiN/German-Verbs-Constellation/README.md

 wait 20 seconds
 enjoy

-All thanks to Andreas Göbel for providing a nice source data
+All thanks to Andreas Göbel for providing a wonderful source data
 https://www.verblisten.de